-Risk
+Risk & Performance

-The Guinness Global Equity Income Fund and TB Guinness Global Equity Income Fund are equity funds.
+The Guinness Global Equity Income Fund is an equity fund.
 Investors should be willing and able to assume the risks of equity investing.
 The value of an investment and the income from it can fall as well as rise as a result of market and currency movement, and you may not get back the amount originally invested.
-Further details on the risk factors are included in the Funds' documentation, available on our website.
+Details on the risk factors are included in the Funds' documentation, available on our website (guinnessgi.com/literature)